stephenranaud/leetcode-my-solutions/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE.md)&nbsp;
 ![LeetCode Patterns](https://github.com/stephenranaud/leetcode-my-solutions/blob/main/leetcode.png)&nbsp;&nbsp;

-This depot is for me but also for all the people who want to improve or continue to practice.
+This depot is for me but also for all the people who want to improve or continue to practice 🚀.

 ## Table of Contents